-Pupils also raise money for a variety of charities, have links with a school in Africa and volunteer for one day in the local community each year.
+Pupils also raise money for a variety of charities and volunteer for at least one day in the local community each year.

 Protected Characteristics

 The School is committed to treating all members of staff, children and/or suppliers fairly and equitably regardless of: race, colour, ethnic or national origin, gender, sexual orientation, gender reassignment, age, religious or political beliefs, membership of professional associations or trade unions, disability, marital status, family responsibility and socio-economic standing or any other category where discrimination cannot be reasonably justified.
 We will ensure that no unjustifiable requirements or conditions are imposed that could disadvantage individuals on any of the above grounds.